Kelly Bates

-Kelly Bates (born July 27, 1975) is the offensive line coach for the BC Lions of the Canadian Football League (CFL).
-He is a former professional Canadian football guard and former head coach of the Simon Fraser Clan.
-He was drafted by the Lions in fourth round of the 2001 CFL Draft.
+Kelly Bates (born July 27, 1975) is a Canadian former professional football guard and former head coach of the Simon Fraser Clan.
+He was most recently the offensive line coach for the BC Lions of the Canadian Football League (CFL).
+He was drafted by the Lions in fourth round of the 2001 CFL draft.
 He played CIS football for the University of Saskatchewan Huskies.

 College career

 Bates was a core member of the University of Saskatchewan Huskies offensive line and helped the Huskies win the 1998 Vanier Cup.

 Professional career

 BC Lions

-Bates was selected by the BC Lions in the 2001 CFL Draft (4th round, 32nd overall).
+Bates was selected by the BC Lions in the 2001 CFL draft (4th round, 32nd overall).
 In 2004, he missed 7 games to a knee injury and started 11 games.
 In 2005, Bates started all 18 games including the West Division Championship.
 In 2006, he again started all 18 regular season games, the western final, and the 94th Grey Cup.
 Bates was blamed by team-mates for breaking the Grey Cup after BC won it in 2006.
 He has been a starter on the team since 2003.